 - Release and review.
 After the piece of working software is released, the client can receive feedback.
 Customer feedback is used to establish the new requirements for the following iterations and make necessary improvements.
 The user interface and requirements are most likely to be changed.
 If it helps the project, architecture, code, and even technology can be changed too.

-We highly recommend reading our e-book Decision Maker’s Guide to Agile Product Development if you want to learn more about how to manage an Agile project and the client’s involvement in the process.
+We highly recommend reading our e-book Decision Maker’s Guide to Agile Product Development if you want to learn more about managing an Agile project and the client’s involvement in the process.

 Team augmentation.
 We provide the required specialists that work as a part of your team and are managed on your behalf.
 Its primary purpose is to quickly fill positions in your organization with remote employees.
 In this case, you retain complete control over the project, while your outsourcing partner handles recruitment, education, training, retention, and employee productivity.

 For instance, each MindK employee receives a unique career plan, coaching from experienced engineers, and team leadership assistance.
-We devote a significant amount of time and effort to ensuring that our professionals are at the top of their game.
+We devote significant time and effort to ensuring that our professionals are at the top of their game.
+This is how we share responsibilities with our clients:

 Team augmentation is extremely flexible as it allows you to easily scale from one developer or a test automation specialist to a large team of engineers.
 This makes the cost of this model flexible, too—you pay for each specialist separately and can scale up and down if required.